nijikokun/Validator/readme.md

   - It's not that hard but there are thousands of databases and ways people do things...

 ### Changelog

+Version 3.2.2
+  - Implemented `nesting` abilities.
+    - I think the current implementation is fairly quick, but I feel there is a faster way using references.

 Version 3.2.1
   - Implemented `default` field.